What You Need to Know About Presidential Pardons

-(Bloomberg) -- The U.S. president has vast constitutional power to grant pardons to people facing possible prison terms even before charges are filed, or to commute the sentences of folks already languishing in jail.
-President Donald Trump has at least broached the possibility of using pardons to short-circuit the investigation into whether he or his campaign were involved in Russia’s interference with the 2016 presidential election, which he calls a "witch hunt."
+(Bloomberg) -- The U.S. president has vast constitutional power to grant pardons to people facing possible prison terms even before charges are filed, or to commute the sentences of folks already in jail.
+President Donald Trump has broached the possibility of using that power to short-circuit the investigation into whether he or his campaign were involved in Russia’s interference with the 2016 presidential election, which he calls a "witch hunt."
 Trump has gone so far as to say he can pardon himself, something that no president has ever done.
+With Trump’s former campaign chairman and former personal attorney facing prison, the president’s power to pardon is getting renewed attention.

 1. What is a presidential pardon?